roost-io/spring-security-registration/readme_roostgpt.md

 # Spring-security-registration

-Spring-security-registration repository is dedicated to unit testing Java code.
-This project emphasizes the importance of robust unit testing practices within a Spring framework environment.
-Here, we focus solely on the unit testing aspect of the application.
+Spring-security-registration is a github repository serves as a sample project designed to illustrate the process of using **RoostGPT (an AI-powered tool)** which streamlines the mechanism of creating test cases, enabling developers to improve code quality and accelerate development workflows.

 ## Overview